This post was authored by Peggie Ward Koon, Ph.D., and originally appeared in ISA's Management Division newsletter.

 The Changing Nature of Communications

 So what does all this interconnectivity mean for communications at work?
 First, we must recognize that the Internet has changed the concept of inter-personal and inter-office communications.
 By that I mean, people in the office use this new e-set of communications tools to interact more often – anytime, anywhere, any place.
-And while we claim we are more interactive, for some folks these tools make the workplace much less personal
+And while we claim we are more interactive, for some folks these tools make the workplace much less personal.

-People can communicate, old-telephonecollaborate, participate in meetings, exchange ideas, etc. without ever seeing each other.
+People can communicate, collaborate, participate in meetings, exchange ideas, etc. without ever seeing each other.
 Really, I work with folks who have been seated in side-by-side cubicles but have rarely engaged in a good old-fashioned conversation with each other.
 To add to this dilemma, we are now challenged with managing communications.
 I read an article in the New York Times about five time management tricks.

 Can you name the #1 trick?
 You guessed it!
 Taming the e-mail beast!
 Remember what I said earlier about spam?
 Well, with all this interconnectivity, spam is alive and well!
 Seriously, do you know who sits next to you?
 Do you feel comfortable asking the person for a lift home when your car breaks down?
 And what happens when e-mail communications break down?
 How much time do you spend trying to make sure that an email you sent in haste is not accidentally misunderstood?